Dominik García-Lorido

 10 Things You Should Know About Sunny Leone

 1. She was studying to be a pediatric nurse in Orange County before she was introduced to Jay Allen, a photographer for Penthouse magazine.
 There was obviously no looking back after she was named Penthouse Pet of the Month in March 2001.
+2. When Leone signed her first contract for working in pornographic films, she maintained that she would only perform with women.
+But soon was taking facials - the type man prefers to see on a woman.

 3. She made a guest appearance in the 2004 teen flick ‘The Girl Next Door’.